samridh-dev/votess/joss/paper.md

 date: 15 September 2024
 bibliography: paper.bib
 ---

 # Statement of need

-With the rise of parallel architectures, it has now become possible to solve problems that would have been computationally too expensive in the past.
-One example would be a Voronoi tesellation on large datasets.
-Many projects utilize such an algorithm, be it from Cosmology, Earth Science, Material Science, Biochemistry, etc.

-There isn't however, a tesellation program that can run on the variety of platforms without severe modification to the source code.
-Thus forcing each problem requiring a voronoi tesellation to have a bespoke solution.
+Voronoi tessellation is a fundamental spatial decomposition technique widely used in scientific domains such as astrophyics [], earth sciences [], materials science [], and biochemistry [].
+It enables the partitioning of space into regions based on proximity to given points, which is essential for analyzing large datasets.
+Although performing Voronoi tessellations on large datasets has been feasible for some time, the increasing complexity and size of modern data have underscored the need for faster, more efficient computation.
+With the rise of accelerator architectures like GPUs and FPGAs, the computational power available today has greatly improved the ability to handle these large datasets more effectively.

+However, despite these advancements, most existing implementations of Voronoi tessellations are tailored to specific platforms and architectures, limiting their portability.
+This results in the need for bespoke solutions for different hardware setups, creating inefficiencies and increasing development time.

+To address this problem, `votess` provides a portable solution that can operate across various accelerator architectures, without modification to the source code, enabling developers within various scientific fields to be able to make use of the new computing architectures.

+!! be explicit that `votess` provides such portable solution compared to the ray18 reference implementation (focusing on cpu+cuda?)

 # Summary

-`votess` is a library for performing 3D Voronoi tessellations on heterogeneous platforms via SYCL framework. `votess` was designed to be portable, but performant, with an easy to use interface.
+`votess` is a library for performing 3D Voronoi tessellations on heterogeneous platforms via the SYCL framework. `votess` was designed to be portable yet performant, with an easy-to-use interface.

-The underlying algorithm is based on a paper [@Ray2018], which describes how to compute a Voronoi diagram without the need for a combinatorial mesh data structure, as required by classical approaches like the Bowyer-Watson algorithm.
+The underlying algorithm is based on a paper [@ray2018], which highlights that many applications, such as in astrophysics [] or fluid simulations [], only require the geometry of the Voronoi cells and their neighboring information, rather than a full combinatorial mesh data structure.
+This observation allows for a simplified algorithm, as presented here, which avoids the need for classical mesh-based approaches like the Bowyer-Watson algorithm.

 The core algorithm employed by `votess` consists of two main steps.
-First, given an input set of points, a k-nearest neighbors search is performed after sorting the points into a grid.
-With the nearest neighbors identified for each point, the Voronoi cell is computed by iteratively clipping a bounding box using the perpendicular bisectors of the point and its neighbors.
-To avoid iterating through all neighbors, a security radius condition is applied.
-If a Voronoi cell cannot be validated, a CPU fallback mechanism ensures robustness.
+First, the input set of points is sorted into a grid, and a k-nearest neighbors search is performed.
+Once the nearest neighbors are identified for each point, the Voronoi cell is computed by iteratively clipping a bounding box using the perpendicular bisectors between the point and its neighbors.
+To optimize the process and avoid iterating through all neighbors, a security radius condition is applied.
+If a Voronoi cell cannot be validated, a CPU fallback mechanism is used to ensures robustness.

-This simple, efficient algorithm allows for independent thread execution, making it well-suited for GPU parallelism.
+This efficient algorithm allows for independent thread execution, making it highly suitable for GPU parallelism.
+Unlike previous algorithms that relied on sequential execution due to their mesh insertion methods [], `votess` leverages the independence of cell computations to achieve significant speedups in parallel environments.

 ## Performance

 With a working implementation of `votess`, it can be seen that it outperforms several single-threaded applications:

+In Figure 1, we show the performance of `votess` compared to two other single-threaded Voronoi tessellation libraries: Qhull and Voro++.
+Qhull is a well-known computational geometry library that constructs convex hulls and Voronoi diagrams using an indirect projection method [@10.1145/235815.235821], while Voro++ is a C++ library specifically designed for three-dimensional Voronoi tessellations, utilizing a cell-based computation approach that is well-suited for physical applications [@rycroft2009voro++].

 ![](./bar.png)

-The GPU implementation of `votess` is designed to be high throughput, and it is apparent as it is highest performing at datasets beyond a million points.
-The CPU implementation outperforms other applications of atleast tenfold, almost reaching a hundred fold at larger datasets.
-It must also be noted, that the benchmark was taken before `votess` had recieved optimizations.
+It can be seen that performance is best on larger datasets.
+The CPU implementation outperforms other applications of atleast tenfold, and at most a hundred fold on large datasets.
+It must be noted, that the benchmarks were taken before either the CPU and GPU implementations have recieved optimizations.

+There also exists other multithreaded Voronoi tesellelation codes, such as `ParVoro++` [@WU2023102995], `CGAL` [@cgal2018], and `GEOGRAM` [@geogram2018], which are also widely used in large-scale computational geometry applications.

 # Features

-`votess` provides a simple C++ interface to compute tesellations, that being a single function `tesellate`.
-There also exists an interface to select ipnuts
-One can select the target device to run the tesellation on, and currently CPU and GPU devices are supported.

-A class`vtargs` is provided, with usage following closely to the `std::unordered_map` STL class.
-It enables users to tune parameters, which could help with the runtime performance of the application, if that is ever necessary.
+`votess` provides a versatile and efficient tool for computing Voronoi tessellations, supporting multiple output formats including neighbor information for each Voronoi cell.
+It has been tested on various CPU and GPU architectures, delivering high performance on both platforms.

+Users can leverage `votess` in three ways: through the C++ library, a command-line interface `clvotess`, and a Python interface `pyvotess`.
+The C++ library offers a simple interface with a primary function, `tessellate`, that computes the tessellation.
+Additionally, users can select the target device to run said tessellation.
+The Python wrapper, pyvotess, mirrors the functionality of the C++ version, providing the same ease of use for Python-based workflows.

-The tesellate function returns a templated class `dnn`, as a 2 dimensional jagged array of neighbhors that contribute to the voronoi cell of each particle in the sorted dataset.
-How the dataset is sorted can be tuned by class `vtargs`.
+To fine-tune the behavior of `votess`, the class `vtargs` is provided, allowing users to adjust parameters much like `std::unordered_map` from the STL.
+These parameters can be used to optimize runtime performance if needed.
+The tessellate function outputs a templated class `dnn`, representing a 2D jagged array of neighbors contributing to each particle’s Voronoi cell of the sorted inpute dataset, as managed via `vtargs`.

-There also exists a python wrapper to `tesellate`, named `pyvotess`, with the same usage as the C++ implementation.

 # Acknowledgements

 CB and DN acknowledge funding from the Deutsche Forschungsgemeinschaft (DFG) through an Emmy Noether Research Group (grant number NE 2441/1-1).

 # References